-This solid read is one no Toyota lover should miss, much more fail to share with anyone in the auto realm, client or employee alike: It offers a rich plethora of insightful information, backed by proven strategy, and updated data with real-life analysis.
-The organizational culture of Toyota, stemmed more than seven decades ago, continues to impress many.
-And this is a book that primarily talks about Toyota’s current challenges, even in the midst of the current financial and oil crises occurring in many markets across the world today, and is an invaluable addition to the greater Toyota Way Series as a whole.
+This solid read is one no Toyota lover should miss, much more fail to share with anyone in the auto realm, client or employee alike: It offers a rich plethora of insightful information backed by proven strategy and updated data with real-life analysis.
+Toyota’s organizational culture, which stemmed more than seven decades ago, continues to impress many.
+This book primarily talks about Toyota’s current challenges, even amid the current financial and oil crises occurring in many markets worldwide, and is an invaluable addition to the more excellent Toyota Way Series.

 Toyota Under Fire: Lessons for Turning Crisis Into Opportunity

 “Toyota Under Fire: Lessons for Turning Crisis Into Opportunity” contains five solid chapters, entitled as follows:

 - Chapter One – The Most Admired Company in the World